Skip to main content

 Review data and research

-• Existing reports, data and plans from City departments and SFUSD
+• Existing reports, data, and plans from City departments and SFUSD

 • Trends and disparities across communities

-• Updates to findings from the 2022 CNA
+• Findings from the 2022 CNA

 Gather community input

-• Youth, families and community members
+• Focus Groups with community members

 What we will focus on